 In order to transfer these old tapes to digital you either need to pay someone to do it, or do it yourself.

-You could pay a professional service to transfer your VHS tapes, which can be a great option at about $15 per tape.
-But that can have its drawbacks as tapes can get lost either at the transfer center or in the mail, so many people would simply transfer the tapes themselves.
-This is also an expensive option if you have several tapes to transfer.
+You could pay a professional service to transfer your VHS tapes, which can be a great option at about $22 per tape.
+But shipping your tapes to a transfer service can have its drawbacks as the tapes can get lost either at the transfer center or during shipping.
+This is why so many people would simply transfer the tapes themselves.

-If you chose to buy a VCR to transfer your own video tapes, you can always sell the VCR once everything is transferred as long as the VCR is still working.
-You’ll probably be able to sell it for as much as you paid for it.
+If you chose to buy a VCR to transfer your own videotapes, you can always sell the VCR once everything is transferred as long as the VCR is still working.
+You’ll probably be able to sell it for as much as you paid for it if not more.

-In fact, any legacy video equipment could be worth a considerable about money simply because they are no longer produced and are needed to transfer old video tapes.
+In fact, any legacy video equipment could be worth a considerable amount of money simply because they are no longer produced and are needed to transfer old videotapes.

-A basic VCR that plays back tapes is good enough for transferring most video tapes and is therefore worth around $25 to $75 to someone that wants to transfer or playback their own tapes.
+- Standard VCR: a basic VCR that plays back tapes is good enough for transferring most videotapes and is therefore worth around $25 to $75 to someone that wants to transfer or playback their own tapes.
+They will play tapes back but may not have the best quality.

-VCRs that can play back DVDs, or even better record to DVD will be worth more, from $50 to $150.
+- VCR / DVD Combo: VCRs that can playback DVDs, or even better record to DVD will be worth more, from $50 to $150.
+Since DVD players are also outdated technology a VCR with this capability with fetch a higher price.

-High-End ending VCRs with much better and clearer video playback will be worth the most at $300 to $500.
+- High-End ending VCRs: high quality VCRs with much better and clearer video playback will be worth the most at $300 to $500.
+These VCRs have much better playback and tracking than a standard VCR, and result in a much better video transfer to a digital format.

-These figures based on what is currently for sale on marketplaces like Amazon, Ebay, and Facebook Marketplace, and even WalMart.
+Online marketplaces like Amazon, eBay, Facebook Marketplace, and even Walmart will fetch more money for a VCR as they reach a much wider audience.
 The average price I found on these websites for a basic VCR was around $45, with higher-end models selling for over $100 to $500 depending on their features.

 Features That Increase The Value of Your VCR